 - What is the difference between an

 - Some properties are exempt from taxation under the California Constitution.
 The value placed on the property for tax purposes is reduced by the amount exempt from taxes.
 The amount of the exemption may only be a portion of the assessable value.
 The most common exemptions are the Homeowner's Exemption, Religious Exemption, and Disabled Veterans' Exemption.

 - The Assessor is required to assess property when a change in ownership occurs, which usually results in an increase in property taxes.
 There are some changes in ownership that are specifically excluded from reassessment such as transfers between spouses, registered domestic partners, or between parents and children.
 An exclusion keeps the reassessment from taking place.

 - Can I apply for disaster relief?

-- What is the Property Tax Assistance program?
+- What is the Property Tax Postponement program?